GrigorPenev/core/tutorials/guides/02_core/02_react/react.md

 ### 9.2.
 By Modifying the CRA Configuration

-Instead of ejecting your app, you can modify the Create React App configuration using `react-app-rewired`.
+Instead of ejecting your app, you can modify the Create React App configuration using the `react-app-rewired` package.
 This option maintains most of the benefits from using Create React App.

-*Note that the initial applications from this tutorial, as well as the ones you are required to create during the course of the tutorial, already have `react-app-rewired` installed.*
+*Note that the initial applications from this tutorial, as well as the ones you are required to create during the course of the tutorial, already have the `react-app-rewired` package installed.*

 To install `react-app-rewired`, go to the root directory of your app and run: